 - Level 4 - an in-depth evaluation of the candidate's internship training.
 This level applies to applicants who wish to be exempt from the PRES on the grounds that they have a certificate of experience or equivalent or higher.

-Doctors applying for general registration for the first time should complete the application form available on 'MyAccount'.
+Doctors applying for general registration for the first time should complete the generic application form.

 Medical practitioners who have received their eligibility letter and wish to open their first registration in the general division should complete this form.